Demo Support

 Such a hybrid approach enables you to leverage the benefits of global data integration, harmonization, and analytics while accommodating specific local requirements.
 This fosters collaboration, agility, and responsiveness, driving efficiency and innovation across your organization.

-Mix of implementation styles
+Mix of Implementation Styles

 For the same reasons as above, you will not be able to follow a full-blown centralized manufacturing master data management implementation style.
 You’ll need to also go for a consolidated MDM style, but not necessarily for all data domains and subdomains.
 You can mix these two styles in what can be seen as a co-existing master data management style.